stakater/mto-docs/content/learn/mto-vs-hypershift.md

 ## Frequently Asked Questions (FAQ)

-### Is HyperShift a multi-tenancy solution?
+### Is Hypershift a multi-tenancy solution?

 It is an isolation solution.
 It gives each tenant a cluster; it does not model tenants, their membership, allocation, standards or cost.

-### Can MTO run inside a HyperShift hosted cluster?
+### Can MTO run inside a Hypershift hosted cluster?

 A hosted cluster is an OpenShift cluster, so the usual installation applies.
 If the hosted cluster serves more than one team, governing it is the same problem as governing any shared cluster.

 ### Which is cheaper?

 MTO, materially — there is no per-tenant control plane and no per-tenant node pool.
-HyperShift is cheaper than standalone clusters, not cheaper than sharing one.
+Hypershift is cheaper than standalone clusters, not cheaper than sharing one.

 ### When is a hosted cluster the right answer?

 When a tenant genuinely needs cluster-admin rights, its own CRDs, or separation that a shared API server cannot provide.

-### Is HyperShift OpenShift-only?
+### Is Hypershift OpenShift-only?

 It is an OpenShift project.
 Kamaji addresses the same architectural idea for upstream Kubernetes — see [MTO vs Kamaji](mto-vs-kamaji.md).